Ideas & Advice

 If that’s the case, consider scheduling a second visit.

-Don’t be afraid to ask for that second visit.
+Pro Tip: Don’t be afraid to ask for that second visit.
 Choosing a wedding venue is a significant decision, and it’s perfectly reasonable to want another opportunity to see the space, ask follow-up questions, or bring someone whose opinion you trust.
 A good venue team should want you to feel informed and confident before making your final decision.

 Some couples also find it helpful to bring a trusted friend or family member for that second visit.
 Someone who understands your priorities can offer valuable perspective and help you think through the decision.